dmitrijpotapcik/dmitrijpotapcik/README.md

 Just put your IP address into your browser followed by /phpmyadmin .

+**Download Magento 2.3**

+Important run commands as the correct user.
+The reason for creating a new user is for added security.
+The main user that I created before has the ability to run superuser commands if required, where the web user would never need such privileges.

+**Create a Magento user**
+This user will also be who you log in as to upload and download your files via FTP.

+Add the user

+    sudo adduser magento

+Make the web server group the primary group for the new user

+    sudo usermod -g www-data magento

+**Folder permissions**

+When I installed Apache, it automatically created a web directory to store own web files.
+However, it will have created this under the default user known as www-data.
+So, we just need to update the folder permissions for the directory that we’ll be installing Magento.
+This will allow our new Magento user to operate correctly.

+**Update the root file ownership to coincide with our new web user**

+    sudo chown magento:www-data /var/www/html/

 <!--
 **dmitrijpotapcik/dmitrijpotapcik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.